capgemini-adm-nl/get-to-know-docker/README.md

 ```

 Note that port mapping (-p) is not used, so this database is not accessible from the docker host.
-Run a container of the wordpress image, linked to the DB container.
+Run a container of the Wordpress image, linked to the DB container.
 The `--link accepts` two arguments: `<container-name or container-ID>:<alias>`.
 This alias can be compared to using a hosts file in Windows.
 ``` sh
 docker run --name my-wordpress --link my-database:mysql -p 1002:80 -d wordpress
 ```

-Start a web-browser and navigate to the Wordpress webinterface:
+Start a browser and navigate to the Wordpress webinterface:
 `http://<docker-machine-ip>:1000`